sql server / recovery-backup-dr

 SQL Server recovery readiness

-Backup, restore, and DR review for teams that do not want recovery confidence to stay theoretical.
+Backup, restore, and DR review for companies that do not want recovery planning to stay theoretical.

 Audit and health review